-Consider the standard industry method of collecting street-level imagery for a mapping campaign.
-Trained personnel systematically follow pre-planned routes, driving through city streets and along urban roads in a car fitted with high-resolution cameras on its roof to capture images of their surroundings.
-The camera’s location and orientation are recorded with every exposure so images can be matched to their corresponding GPS position.
-This method creates a massive amount of data that is sent back to the head office on physical devices.
+Consider your standard industry method of collecting street-level imagery for a mapping campaign.
+Trained personnel follow pre-planned routes, driving along urban roads in a car fitted with high-resolution cameras.
+With every exposure, the camera’s location and orientation are recorded in order to match images with their corresponding GPS position – generating a massive amount of data to be sent back to the head office on physical devices.

-In mapping Southeast Asia, Grab has considered the unique challenges of this distinctive region.
-Populations are spread across numerous islands, and road conditions range from superhighways to dirt tracks and narrow lanes.
+In our mission to create smarter and more reliable Southeast Asia maps, Grab has considered the unique challenges of this distinctive region.
+Populations are spread across numerous islands, and road conditions range from superhighways to dirt tracks.
 In many of the region’s densely built cities, urban canyons hinder GPS signals.

-Rather than deploying specialist personnel and elaborate tools to collect street-level imagery, GrabMaps has taken a different approach.
-We harness the network and local knowledge of the Grab driver-partners on the ground to collect quality road imagery in cities where they live and work.
-We don’t expect our ground team to be experts in using complex image collection equipment.
-Instead, we have developed KartaCam, a camera designed specifically for map making, which integrates everything required for accurate and efficient image collection into one device.
-More importantly, it is lightweight and easy for our partners on the ground to operate.
+Rather than deploying specialist personnel and elaborate tools to collect street-level imagery, GrabMaps has taken the unique approach of crowdsourced gig mapping.
+We harness the network and local knowledge of our Grab driver-partners on the ground to collect quality road imagery in the cities where they live and work.

-The small, sleek KartaCam can be attached to a driver-partner’s motorcycle helmet or car windshield, while the KartaCam 360 Lite is mounted on a car roof or attached to a pole on the back of a motorcycle.
-Drivers and riders using these cameras carry out their normal business of transporting people and delivering goods, at the same time as they collect high-quality street-level imagery and data to enhance GrabMaps.
+Small and sleek, KartaCam can be easily mounted on a driver-partner’s motorcycle helmet or car windshield.
+As drivers and riders carry out their normal business of transporting people and delivering goods, they can collect high-quality street-level imagery and data to enhance GrabMaps at the same time.

-Grab’s success in transportation and delivery services has relied on finding innovative solutions to address unique problems across the region.
-The ground-breaking KartaCam, designed and built in-house, is a prime example of how Grab does things differently in Southeast Asia.
+Grab’s success across Southeast Asia has relied on finding innovative solutions to address unique problems within the region.
+Our groundbreaking KartaCam, designed and built in-house, leverages crowdsourced mapping to transform local expertise into navigation solutions.
+It offers a prime example of how Grab is reimagining transportation and delivery in Southeast Asia.